izzeldin-b/angsana-abadi-massive-project-niagain/README.md

     FIREBASE_UNIVERSE_DOMAIN=""

 4. Create a .env file inside the root directory of the 'client' directory
-5. Enter the following contents inside that .env file and input your own Firebase credentials
+5. Enter the following contents inside that .env file and input your own Firebase credentials and also link to API being used

      VITE_FIREBASE_API_KEY=""